The G-10 rundown

 USD – I outlined the last remaining hurdles for the year for USD bears in my Wednesday update.
 One of those receding at the moment is the long yield in the US, which declined yesterday on a strong 30-year T-bond auction result.
 The stimulus question and FOMC meeting and general risk appetite remain open questions.
 On a side note – the sidewise USDCNY is a bit of a concern for the USD bearish position as well.

-EUR – the ECB delivered what was expected yesterday at its meeting, announcing a EUR 500 billion expansion of its QE and extending the horizon of purchases to March of 2022.
-More generous terms on TLTRO bank lending were also announced, including an extension of 12 months for the current terms and new emergency LTRO’s to be offered next year as a liquidity backstop.
-Somewhat oddly, President Lagarde said that not the EUR 500 billion for QE need be used if conditions improve sufficiently, which some might see as hawkish.
+EUR – the ECB delivered what was expected yesterday at its meeting, announcing a EUR 500 billion expansion of its QE programme and extending the horizon of purchases to March of 2022.
+More generous terms on TLTRO bank lending were also announced, including an extension of 12 months for the current favourable terms and new emergency LTRO’s to be offered next year as a liquidity backstop.
+Somewhat oddly, President Lagarde said that not all of the EUR 500 billion for QE need be used if conditions improve sufficiently, which some might see as hawkish.
 Elsewhere, it appears she tried to talk down the euro a bit with a comment that the ECB is watching the exchange rate closely.

 JPY – the yen standing by in the wings to passively absorb strength on any sudden shift to the downside in risk sentiment – whether driven by hard Brexit concerns or otherwise.